react-native-progress-view/progress-view/README.md

 #### Windows
 1. Clone branch
-2. cd into progress_view and run `yarn install`
+2. cd into progress_view and run `pnpm install`
-3. Start metro server with `yarn start:windows`
+3. Start metro server with `pnpm start:windows`
 4. Open Visual Studios and open `example/windows/ProgressViewExample.sln`
 5. Set to Debug x64 and start solution

 #### IOS
 1. Clone branch
-2. cd into progress-view and run `yarn install`
+2. cd into progress-view and run `pnpm install`
 2. cd into example/ios and run `pod install`
-4. cd back into progress-view and run `yarn ios`
+4. cd back into progress-view and run `pnpm ios`

 #### macOS
 1. Clone branch
-2. cd into progress-view and run `yarn install`
+2. cd into progress-view and run `pnpm install`
 2. cd into example/macos/example/macos and run `pod install`
 4. Open the newly created example.xcworkspace in Xcode, build, and run